Beyond Content Safety: Real-Time Monitoring for Reasoning Vulnerabilities in Large Language Models: Conclusion

 \section{Conclusion}

-This paper introduced \emph{reasoning safety} as a security dimension orthogonal to content safety, addressing the previously overlooked vulnerability of LLM chain-of-thought reasoning to both adversarial manipulation and intrinsic failure.
-We proposed a nine-category taxonomy of unsafe reasoning behaviors grounded in three formal safety properties, and empirically validated its coverage through a large-scale annotation study spanning 4{,}111 reasoning chains across natural and adversarial settings.
-Building on this foundation, we designed a Reasoning Safety Monitor that operates in parallel with the target LLM, performing real-time step-level detection, localization, and classification without any task-specific training.
-Evaluation on a static benchmark demonstrated up to 84.88\% localization accuracy and 85.37\% type accuracy, substantially outperforming hallucination detectors and process reward model baselines.
+This paper introduced reasoning safety as a security dimension orthogonal to content safety, addressing vulnerabilities in LLM chain‑of‑thought reasoning from both adversarial manipulation and intrinsic failure.
+We proposed a nine‑category taxonomy of unsafe reasoning behaviors grounded in three formal safety properties, validated through a large‑scale annotation study of 4,155 reasoning chains.
+Based on this taxonomy, we designed a Reasoning Safety Monitor that performs real‑time, step‑level detection without task‑specific training.
+On a static benchmark, the monitor achieved up to 87.11\% localization accuracy, substantially outperforming baselines, while maintaining a near‑zero false positive rate on correct reasoning paths.
+The framework also introduced negligible latency overhead and demonstrated robust resilience against dynamic adversarial evasion.
+These findings establish real‑time reasoning safety monitoring as a feasible and effective component for the secure deployment of large reasoning models.

-Several directions remain open for future work.
-First, the monitor's false positive behavior under diverse clean-reasoning distributions and the optimal calibration of the intervention threshold $\tau$ warrant systematic characterization.
-Second, the robustness of the monitor against adaptive adversaries who craft attacks specifically to evade the taxonomy-embedded prompt is an important open problem.
-Third, extending the framework beyond text-only reasoning to multimodal and tool-augmented chains represents a natural next step as LRM capabilities continue to expand.
-We hope that this work establishes reasoning safety as a foundational concern for the secure deployment of large reasoning models and provides a principled basis for future research in this direction.